Andrettin/Wyrmsun/readme.txt

 * Buildings
 - The Teuton Farm now changes its graphics after Masonry is researched (new graphics by Jinn).
+- Reworking of the shadows of the Gnomish and Goblin buildings (by Jinn).
+- Reworking of the shadows of the Mercenary Camp (by Jinn).

 * Grand Strategy
 - The minimap no longer stops functioning if toggling full screen while playing a grand strategy game.